jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 1.md

 Writing a software synth or effects processor is a formidable task for beginners because it requires knowledge in many areas:

-* <strong>Programming</strong>: As far as I know, most commercial plug-ins are written in C/C++.
-Of course, you can always write plug-ins in other languages such as Python, Java(Script) etc. If you want to create a full-fledged commercial class VST, you may need to familiarize yourself with several programming libraries, APIs, and markup languages.
+* <strong>Programming</strong>: As far as I know, most commercial plugins are written in C/C++.
+Of course, you can always write plugins in other languages such as Python, Java(Script) etc. If you want to create a full-fledged commercial class VST, you may need to familiarize yourself with several programming libraries, APIs, and markup languages.

 * <strong>DSP</strong>: Even if you know how to code, you cannot write an audio plugin without some understanding of digital signal processing (DSP).
 Software plugins inherently deal with digital signals, thus DSP is essential.
 Knowledge of signals in the analog domain may also be required for writing analog modeled software.

 * <strong>Math</strong>: If you are writing something elaborate, the math can get pretty gnarly.
 Doesn't hurt to know some complex analysis, linear algebra, calculus, differential equations, and so on.

-* <strong>Music</strong>: Developing a good audio plug-in isn't all technical.
+* <strong>Music</strong>: Developing a good audio plugin isn't all technical.
 It is after all, going to be used by musicians, producers, and engineers with various backgrounds and skill sets.
 Music theory as well as practical musical skills will always come in handy.

 * <strong>Design</strong>: Finally, a great software synth can be ruined by a horrible graphical user interface (GUI).
 You want it to be simultaneously pleasing to the eye and easy to use without sacrificing functionality.
 Achieving a good balance is key.